kirbyjp/SVET-Prime-Proofline/README.md

 ---
 ## Preface: Why This Derivation Exists

-SVET-Prime-Proofline exists to formalize the analytic backbone behind the work function \(W(n)\).
+SVET-Prime-Proofline exists to formalize the analytic backbone behind the work function $W(n)$.
 The SVET Prime interrogation engine revealed a stable harmonic baseline, a linear correction term, and a structured residual field that consistently aligned with classical divisor-sum behavior.

 This document captures the *analytic reason* those empirical structures appear.
 No telemetry, CSVs, or runtime data are required for this step.
-The decomposition of \(W(n)\) follows directly from its definition and exposes the exact harmonic, linear, and fractional-part components that the engine was detecting numerically.
+The decomposition of $W(n)$ follows directly from its definition and exposes the exact harmonic, linear, and fractional-part components that the engine was detecting numerically.

 This section is the mathematical bridge between:
 - the SVET Prime experimental baselines, and